 There is no direct method of hiding hashtags in Instagram.
 What there is though is a clever Instagram cheat that can help you achieve just that.
 The hack requires you to post your hashtags in the comment section of your Instagram post NOT in the caption box.
 It also requires you to type out your hashtags in your phone notes app.

-The reason this works is because Instagram collapses comments that take up too much space to keep the comments section of each photo tidy.
-See photo below.
+The reason this works is that Instagram collapses comments that take up too much space to keep the comments section of each photo tidy.
+See the photo below.

 How to choose the right hashtags for your restaurant?

 There are a few methods you can use to discover new hashtags for your restaurant.